-Do you usually get your child’s teeth done at the same dental office?
+Do you usually get your child’s teeth cleaned at the same dental office that you attend?
 Don’t worry, that’s perfectly normal.
 There’s no harm in sharing a dentist.
 But there are a few nuances your kid’s dental development has that might go unaddressed.
 And nothing encapsulates this as well as the different child tooth decay treatment options.
 How pediatric dentists fill cavities—or rather, treat them—is a testament to this.

 The American Academy of Pediatrics (AAP) notes kids with signs of early childhood caries might need a trip to the dental office as soon as possible.
 Even the most subtle of symptoms—the AAP notes chalky white spots as an initial indication—could lead to cavities without immediate attention.
 Fortunately, the earlier you treat it, the easier it is to reverse the effects.